thisisadityapatel/aditya-patel.com/README.md

-My portfolio website.
+Portfolio.
 Built using Next.js, Javascript and deployed on Vercel.
 Feel free to visit at https://www.aditya-patel.com